-Scottish Minister for Childcare and Early Years, Mark McDonald, has resigned from government due to 'inappropriate' behaviour.
+Scottish Minister for Childcare and Early Years, Mark McDonald, resigns over 'inappropriate' behaviour

 The SNP MSP for Aberdeen Donside apologised "unreservedly to anyone I have upset or who might have found my behaviour inappropriate".